Bushfire Centre of Excellence

 An interpretive demonstration landscape that reflects national guidelines for design in bushfire prone areas while taking into consideration local context.

-The Bushfire Centre of Excellence is the Department of Fire and Emergency Services’ (DFES) new learning hub that is set to become internationally renowned for cultivating knowledge and providing support for the management and response to bushfires in Western Australia.
+The Bushfire Centre of Excellence is the Department of Fire and Emergency Services’ (DFES) new learning hub for cultivating knowledge and providing support for the management and response to bushfires in Western Australia.
 The purpose-built facility provides high-level training for WA’s bush firefighters and other emergency service personnel.

-The $18 million-dollar centre located 80 kilometres south of the Perth CBD in the Peel Region was designed by Site Architecture Studio.
-It includes an interpretive demonstration landscape designed by JBA that reflects national guidelines for appropriate design for bushfire prone areas.
+The $33.16 million-dollar centre located 80 kilometres south of the Perth CBD in the Peel Region was designed by Site Architecture Studio and built by Perkins Builders.
+It includes an interpretive demonstration landscape designed by JBA that reflects national guidelines for the appropriate design for bushfire prone areas.